openxtra/openxtra.github.io/_articles/calculating-size-server-room-air-conditioner.md

 ## Disclaimer

 This calculation is intended as a rough guide only.
-Complete accuracy canot be guaranteed.
+Complete accuracy cannot be guaranteed.
 Before you decide on an air conditioning unit you should commission an audit from a suitably qualified air conditioning equipment specialist or installer.